Women's health clinic

 5 Ways Black Women Can Better Advocate For Themselves At The Doctor

 When it comes to maternal health, taking care of yourself can truly mean life or death for Black women in the United States, who are three times more likely to die from childbirth or pregnancy-related causes.
+The wider U.S. maternal mortality crisis hits Black mothers hardest, a pattern documented in research on how this country compares with peer nations on maternal deaths, and one the World Health Organization links to gaps in timely, respectful care.

 Two recent stories that hit this statistic home for us were that of YouTube beauty influencer Jessica Pettway and former Kansas City Chiefs cheerleader Krystal Anderson.
 Pettway died of stage 3 cervical cancer after being misdiagnosed for fibroids.
 Anderson died from sepsis shortly after delivering a stillborn.
 Both women could have easily been one of us or someone we know.
 These unnecessary tragedies are a wake-up call to many of us who feel unheard in what should be one of the safest, most vulnerable spaces you can be in.